Soso2509/ACIT4630-Project/README.md

 Visit [Ubisoft](https://www.ubisoft.com/) and create an account.

 2. **Download Ubisoft Connect**\
 Download and install Ubisoft Connect from [here](https://ubisoftconnect.com/).
 This is required to play **TrackMania**, which is also available on Steam but still requires a Ubisoft account.

-3. **Install Openplanet**\
+4. **Install Openplanet**\
 Download and install the [Openplanet client](https://openplanet.dev/download) for TrackMania.
 This is essential for interacting with game data and automation.

-The Library
+Setup the Library:
 1. Run `setup.bat`

 Enter the environment with the correct map: